First-Timers Guide to IPO

 Do I need to know anything about the music before I come?

-No. In fact, it can be a wonderful discovery to simply sit down and listen to whatever the orchestra plays.
-However, some people like to know a bit about the music before they hear it.
-Program Notes are provided with background information about the works, composers, and guest artists on the program.
+Not at all!
+It can be a wonderful experience to simply sit down and enjoy the orchestra in real time.
+For those that are interested in learning more, program notes are provided with background information about the works, composers, and guest artists on the program.

 When do I clap?

-Most people clap at the beginning of a concert when the concertmaster (the lead violinist) enters to tune the orchestra – this is in acknowledgement of the concertmaster and the entire orchestra – and then again when the conductor and any soloists come onstage.
+Most people clap at the beginning of a concert when the concertmaster (the lead violinist) enters to tune the orchestra, and then again when the conductor and any soloists come onstage.

 Can I bring children?

-IPO encourages children be exposed to the magic of live classical music at a young age, and we welcome children 6 years of age and older when accompanied by an adult.
-As many attendees will not have children with them, we trust the accompanying adult will monitor children’s behavior and exit the auditorium with them if they become restless.
-In an effort to make it affordable for children to attend, IPO offers $10 student tickets for children kindergarten through college.
-All children do require a ticket.
+IPO encourages children to experience the magic of live classical music from a young age, and we welcome children 6 years of age and older when accompanied by an adult.
+We trust the accompanying adult will monitor children’s behavior and exit the auditorium with them if they become restless.
+In an effort to make it more affordable for children to attend, IPO offers $10 student tickets (aged kindergarten through college).
+All children are required to have a ticket.

-As an alternative, parents wishing to bring children under the age of six are instead encouraged to attend a rehearsal, or a program specifically designed for children.
-Please email boxoffice@ipomusic.org for more information.
+As an alternative, parents wishing to bring children under the age of 6 are instead encouraged to attend a rehearsal or a program specifically designed for children.
+Please email boxoffice@ipomusic.